*See also- Death Estimates for the Crusades

 See also: The Most Influential Crusade Historians

 Today, I read a curious essay in the Washington Post by Professor Matthew Gabriele, a fellow historian of the crusades, titled Islamophobes want to recreate the Crusades.
 But they don’t understand them at all.
-I’ve never met Professor Gabriele, but I am familiar with his otherwise solid scholarship and reputation for kindness.
+I’ve never met Professor Gabriele, but I am familiar with his scholarship.
 In his essay, he made some strong claims about what crusade historians believe, as well as the nature of the Islamic threat facing eastern Christians in the era of the First Crusade and how that threat was understood by western Christians at the time.
 I want to consider some points related to his comments on those issues here.

 Professor Gabriele is most concerned with how modern people are comparing the situation in the era of the First Crusade with the troubling occurrences of modern Islamic terrorism in the West.
 He also objects to any notion that the crusades were, at least initially, a defensive response to Muslim aggression.
 He cites various modern westerners who are not specialists on the medieval crusading movement who have made statements romanticizing the crusades and arguing for their return.